PRISBteam/PCC_Processing_Design/README.md

 mu = 1.0
 sigma = 0.0
 3. Characterisation module
-The module takes as its input the state_vectors (all - for assigned, imposed and induced types of faces) as its input and performs different characterisation tasks to output an object of the C++ class Processed_Complex containing all structural characteristics of the special face structures requested in the characterisation.ini file.
-The syntax of the characterisation.ini file is especially simple: it contains only boolean type parameters with a value equal to 1 means calculation of this particular characteristic, and 0 means that the code will not calculate it.
 […]
 4. Writer module
-The module takes as its input object the Processed_Complex and performs only the output of various characteristics contained in this object to the “output” directory specified in the main.ini file with the pre-defined names.
-The writer.ini file contains also exclusively contains the only boolean type of parameters with a value equal to 1 means writing these characteristics to the corresponding file, and 0 means that it will not be written.
 […]

 <h2> Where to take a complex? </h2>